Spoiler for this article: the main people who should not take ashwagandha are

 This article is for such people.

-In addition, there is no such thing as aside effectIt is a safe herbal supplement with no side effects.
+In addition, there is no such thing as aside effectSafe herbs that have nosupplementIt is.

 However, theExtremely dangerous under certain circumstances and conditionsIn some cases, the

-This article will help you understand the following, and you will know perfectly whether you can or cannot take ashwagandha.
+This article will help you to understand the following and how you canashwagandha (type of Indian cactus)You will know perfectly well whether you can or cannot drink the

 Please read to the end.